neilgilbertg/CodingExerciseNggApplication/README.md

 <h1>Coding Exercise</h1>
 By: Neil Gilbert Gallardo

+Summary:
+This is a project created to fulfill a Coding Exercise test.
+The program utilizes technologies like Spring Boot, Java, JSON to create a RESTFul API that stores logs and retrieves them according to to requests

 Exercise Requirements: (condensed from the Exercise document)
 * Uses JSON (according to the Sample Log) as its data delivery method.
 * Should utilize Spring Boot, Flask, etc. frameworks as its primary deployment method.